open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 **Status**: [Stable](document-status.md)

-The SDK SHOULD interpret an empty value of an environment variable in the same way as if would be unset.
+The SDK MUST interpret an empty value of an environment variable in the same way as if would be unset.

 The `-` value in Default column in configuration table is interpreted as an empty value.